calebsakala/desktop-coding/README.md

 -> Calling `./youtube-search.ssh -help` will bring up help options.\
 -> In the incredibly unlikely event that your search leads to an invalid page, the program will let you know.

--> Protip: creating an alias makes running the program a lot easier.
+-> Protip: creating an alias in your /.bashrc file makes running each program a whole lot easier. ;)